kalaitzi-gif/DSCI510FinalProject/README.md

 2.)
 Generate three visualizations for each descriptive statistic calculated above

-**STEP B: Generate Bar Chart**
-This bar chart compares the average risk of a given country experiencing ongoing mass killing in 2024-2025 (Risk Score)
+**STEP B: Generate Bar Chart - 2024 RISK SCORES BY COUNTRY** This bar chart compares the average risk of a given country experiencing ongoing mass killing in 2024-2025 (Risk Score)

-**STEP C: Generate Scatterplot**
 3.)
+To generate the bar chart, begin by selecting the "Country" as the label and the "risk_in_2024_mean" to serve as the bar height.

+4.)
+Sort the visualization of countries from highest risk to lowest risk

+5.)
+Generate the bar chart, specifying x-axis ("Country"), y-axis ("risk_in_2024_mean"), and title, "2024 Average Risk by Caucasus Country."

+6.)
+Save bar chart as a .png file as "Bar_Risk_by_Country"

-STEP C:   showing association between a given country's Gross Domestic Product (GDP) per Capita and its respective Risk Score
+**STEP C: Generate Scatterplot -  GDP PER CAPITA vs. RISK SCORE** This scatterplot shows the association between a given country's Gross Domestic Product (GDP) per Capita and its respective Risk Score

+7.)
+To generate the scatterplot, begin by creating a dataframe with one row per country, one economic indicator, and one risk outcome per country

+8.)
+Generate the scatterplot, specifying x-axis data position as "GDP per capita (constant 2015 US$)_mean" and specifying the y-axis data position as "risk_in_2024_mean", and title, "2024 Average Risk by Caucasus Country"

+6.)
+Save scatterplot as a .png file as "Scatter_Risk_GDP"

-**STEP D: Generate Horizontal Bar Chart**
-4.) showing which WB Indicators are most strongly correlated with a country's risk fo experiencing ongoing mass killing in 2024-2025
+**STEP D: Generate Horizontal Bar Chart - WB INDICATORS VS RISK SCORE** This Horizontal Bar Chart shows which DEWP risk factors and WB Indicators are most strongly correlated with a country's risk of experiencing ongoing mass killing in 2024-2025

-**bar chart**
-compares the average risk of a given country experiencing ongoing mass killing in 2024 (Risk Score)

-to generate this bar chart by sorting each coutnries; ris fromhighest to lowest nexty we creat eh abr chart via plt.bar ,specify its axes via (x is cuntry) (y is average risk in 2024) then we add relevant tiles

-**scatterplot**
-shows association between a given country's Gross Domestic Product (GDP) per Capita and its respective Risk Score

-**horizontal bar chart**
 shows which WB Indicators are most strongly correlated with a country's risk fo experiencing ongoing mass killing in 2024